anyssakayla/startup-example/notes.md

 I have now added simon-html to my repository
-Make sure to add untracked files and then commit before you push To commit: git commit -a -m "*message here"ls
+Make sure to add untracked files and then commit before you push To commit: git commit -a -m "*message here"